dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 Here, we are using Jasmine with Karma, so let's see how we can write test using Jasmine in Karma.
 You will learn more about Jasmine in the next chapter.

-1、The describe function: We can define different specifications together with the use of the describe function blocks:
+1 The describe function: We can define different specifications together with the use of the describe function blocks:

 ```js
 describe("A Specification Suite",function(){ …..